NEW HAMPSHIRE WILDCATS EDGE PAST MAINE BLACK BEARS, 2-1

-Freshman forward Sara Carlson scored the game-winning goal for the Wildcats
+Freshman forward Sara Carlson scores game-winning goal for Wildcats

 DURHAM, N.H. - The University of New Hampshire women's hockey team wrapped up the regular season with a 2-1 win over the University of Maine on Sunday afternoon at the Whittemore Center.

 The Wildcats improved to 14-15-4 overall and to 10-8-3 in Hockey East action while Maine falls to 5-23-4 overall and to 2-16-3 in conference play.

 The day started off with a special pregame ceremony to honor the seven seniors on the team.
 Katie Brock (Marblehead, Mass.), Kailey Chappell (Pickering, Ontario), Bryanna Farris (Carleton Place, Ontario), Paige Goloubef (Oakville, Ontario), Kristine Horn (Utica, Mich.), Katie Kleinendorst (Vestal, N.Y.) and Kristina Lavoie (Fonthill, Ontario) were each recognized for their outstanding careers and dedication to the program over their four years at UNH.